one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Networking/03_HybridCloud_Networking_Lab03_TrafficManager.md

 # Lab 3 - Traffic Manager

 In this lab you will deploy two instances of a web application running in two different Azure regions supported by your subscription.
-The two web application instances serve as primary and backup endpoints for Traffic Manager.

 ## Exercise 1 - Create US Web App